mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 ## Business Impact

 Manufacturing companies pay particular attention to defective parts to ensure that these parts do not land in customers' hands.
 The ramifications of defective parts going out of a factory can be significant to any company that manufactures parts.
-These include costly product recall, loss of reputation and financial loss.
+These include costly product recall, loss of reputation and loss of future business.
 Since the business objective is to maximize defect detection (catching faulty/defective parts), VotingClassifier (SOFT, 0.70) is clearly superior as discussed in the modeling evaluation section.

 In a different business setting, if the business objective are to minimize false alarms at all costs, XGBoost could be considered — but the trade-off is that nearly all positives would be missed, which is unacceptable in quality control or risk detection scenarios.